How to Make 85,000 People Happy, According to John Lewis

 Sign up to Henry's monthly Happy Manifesto newsletter, full of tips and inspiration to help you to create a happy, engaged workplace.

-Learn the 10 core principles to create a happy and engaged workplace in Henry Stewart's book, the Happy Manifesto.
+Learn the 10 core principles to create a happy and productive workplace in Henry Stewart's book, The Happy Manifesto.

 Related courses

-The happy Workplace Leadership Programme
+The Happy Leadership Programme

 Not what you need?
-Take a look at all of our Leadership and Management programmes.
+Take a look at all of our off-the-shelf Leadership and Management programmes.